 The Luxury of Orchids

-Would you ever consider placing something as special as a blooming orchid in a window box?
-Actually, a window box display is an excellent way to highlight several orchids that are in bloom at the same time.
+Surprisingly, a window box display is an excellent way to highlight several orchids that are in bloom at the same time.
 Orchids benefit from living outdoors at least part of the year, basking in the refreshing breezes and natural humidity of the landscape.
 The ideal light is bright filtered shade.
-Of course, you should only place your orchids in outdoor window boxes if the temperatures are suitable, usually... between 50-85 degrees F. Keep the orchids in their permanent pots, and nestle the pots between greenery you plant in the window box as a filler, such as ivy.Continue to 5 of 7 below.
+Of course, you should only place your orchids in outdoor window boxes if the temperatures are suitable, usually, between 50 and 85 degrees Fahrenheit.
+Keep the orchids in their permanent pots, and nestle the pots between greenery you plant in the window box as a filler, such as an ivy.Continue to 4 of 6 below.

 Cool Weather Classics

 As soon as the first spring thaw occurs, eager gardeners rush to the nursery for a flat of pansies for their window boxes.
-There is no better beacon of spring.
-If you buy transplant sized plugs in six pack cells, plant them very close together in the window box.
+If you buy transplant-sized plugs in six-pack cells, plant them very close together in the window box.
 As the season progresses, they will explode up, out, and downward from the container, turning their faces toward the sunshine for two to three months.
-Memorial Day is the turning point of the spring season in many regions, when tomatoes g...o into the ground and the time comes to pull the pansies that are beginning to get lanky, and replace with warm weather annuals.Continue to 6 of 7 below.
+Memorial Day is the turning point of the spring season in many regions; this may be the point at which your pansies are beginning to get lanky.
+When that happens, it's time to pull the pansies and replace them with warm-weather annuals.Continue to 5 of 6 below.

-Gardeners love mophead and lacecap hydrangeas in all colors ranging from green to white or pink, but let’s admit it, a vivid blue hydrangea blossom is the holy grail for many hydrangea aficionados.
+Gardeners love mophead and lacecap hydrangeas in all colors ranging from green to white or pink, but a vivid pink or blue hydrangea blossom is the holy grail for many hydrangea aficionados.
 The macrophylla hydrangeas will deliver blue blooms for your shady window box under the right soil pH conditions.
 You must add an aluminum sulfate solution and bring the pH to an acidic level of 5.5 or lower to achieve blue, rather than pink blooms.
-A fertilizer containing iron may also be necessary... for hydrangeas growing in window boxes.Continue to 7 of 7 below.
+A fertilizer containing iron may also be necessary for hydrangeas growing in window boxes.Continue to 6 of 6 below.

 The primrose hasn’t caught on in America as much as in Europe, but these perennial spring flowers can brighten your window box for three to four weeks in early spring.
 Primroses prefer partial shade, but they can stand full sun in cool summer areas.
 They are bright enough to stand alone, or you can combine them with other petite spring flowers that won’t overwhelm the primrose’s small stature, like sweet alyssum.